rameshkr1994/Data-Science-Cookbook/Atom/Atom-with-R-Python.md

 The best practice is creating a new conda virtual environment for each and new project.
 In this environment you need to install thow types of components:

-- First: all you need to use Atom with that specific new virtual environment.
+- **First**: all you need to use Atom with that specific new virtual environment.
 Here you have two types of components
 	- The kernels through the conda console as administrator
-	- The Atom packa
+	- The Atom packages you need through the Windows CMD console as admin.
-- Second: all Python packages and R packages you will need during the project.
+- **Second**: all Python packages and R packages you will need during the project.
+You install all these packages through the conda console as administrator.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzMjQ4MzA4XX0=
+eyJoaXN0b3J5IjpbLTkzMDYyMzA5NV19
 -->